jon42/Obsidian-Vault/Science/Physics/Fluids/Gas.md

 # Kinetic-Molecular theory of Gases
-Gas collisions are elastic and thus do not loose kinetic energy
+- Gas collisions are elastic and thus do not loose kinetic energy
+- Gas particles are tiny compared to the space between them?
+-

 # Root mean square speed
 The root mean square speed is the average speed of a particle